open-gluck/.github/profile/README.md

 ![watchOS](watch.png)

-And, if you have a Series 9 or Ultra 2, you can use the *double tap* gesture.
+If you have a Series 9 or Ultra 2, you can use the *double tap* gesture.
 I have mine configured so that a *single double tap* shows the graph, and a *second double tap* opens the app.
 Very handy!

 (Remember that we're subject to the same limitation than all Apple Watch widgets.
-If you're not running a version of the app that you've compiled yourself, we support a workaround with the **Contact Trick**, see the FAQ item below.)
+If you're not running a version of the app that you've compiled yourself, we support a workaround with the **Contact Trick**, see the FAQ item below.
+Also, opening the app always show live data.
+Double tap to the rescue!)

 # iPhone / iPad

-The [OpenGlück app](https://github.com/open-gluck/opengluck-swift-app) supports all widgets sizes of iOS 17, including Standby — if you are lucky and have an iPhone with Always-On, this makes a great nighttime BG reader.
+The [OpenGlück app](https://github.com/open-gluck/opengluck-swift-app) supports all widgets sizes of iOS 17, including Standby Mode — if you are lucky and have an iPhone with Always-On, this makes a great nighttime BG reader.

 ![iPhone](iphone.png)